-- 🗆 Use a damp mop to remove spots and soil.
+- Use a damp mop to remove spots and soil.
 Use any high-quality, pH-neutral vinyl cleaner.
-Alternatively, use a non-rinsing, biodegradable cleaner that leaves no residue or haze. - $\hfill\square$ Do NOT use detergent based cleaners. - Do NOT use an abrasive mop and shine products. - Do NOT ammonia or bleaches. - Do NOT use steel wool or scouring powder which will scratch the floor. - Do NOT use any dust cleaners, as they may cause your floor to become slick or damage the finish. - Avoid spills of paints, dyes, or harsh chemicals. - □ Avoid long term exposure to direct sunlight.
+Alternatively, use a non-rinsing, biodegradable cleaner that leaves no residue or haze. - $\hfill\Box$ Do NOT use detergent based cleaners. □ Do NOT use an abrasive mop and shine products - □ Do NOT ammonia or bleaches. - $\hfill \square$ Do NOT use steel wool or scouring powder which will scratch the floor. □ Do NOT use any dust cleaners, as they may cause your floor to become slick or damage the finish. - □ Avoid spills of paints, does, or harsh chemicals. - ☐ Avoid long term exposure to direct sunlight.
 Use window treatments or UV tinting on windows.
 BRANDED OR OFF-THE-SHELF FLOOR CARE PRODUCTS

 If none of the above are effective and you choose to use a store bought product, test the product in a non-conspicuous area (i.e., closet, corner, or scrap pieces) for potential adverse side effects.
 PREVENTATIVE MAINTENANCE

 - □ Protect your floor when using a dolly for moving furniture or appliances.
 Protective sheets and/or plywood may be needed.
-Never slide or roll heavy furniture or appliances across the floor. - 🗆 Use flat floor protectors (nylon or felt) on all furniture legs.
-Clean protectors periodically to remove grit that may become embedded and cause scratching. - $\hfill\square$ Avoid excessive exposure to water from being tracked in during periods of inclement weather - \square Minimize abrasive material and dirt by placing mats on both sides of exterior doors and by using area rugs in high-traffic areas - □ Rearrange furniture and rugs periodically to avoid uneven color and shade changes from light exposure. - Use protective mats beneath rolling chairs and keep furniture casters clean. - Use NON-RUBBER backed mats at all entrances to reduce the walk-off residue from asphalt driveways as well as prevent dirt and grit from being tracked onto your floor.
-Rubber backed mats can discolor your floor. - □ We recommend the use of a hard surface (non-studded), non-rubber chair mat to protect your floor from office chairs with casters.
+Never slide or roll heavy furniture or appliances across the floor. - Use flat floor protectors (nylon or felt) on all furniture legs.
+Clean protectors periodically to remove grit that may become embedded and cause scratching.
+Avoid excessive exposure to water from being tracked in during periods of inclement weather. - Minimize abrasive material and dirt by placing mats on both sides of exterior doors and by using area rugs in high-traffic areas - □ Rearrange furniture and rugs periodically to avoid uneven color and shade changes from light exposure. - Use NON-RUBBER backed mats at all entrances to reduce the walk-off residue from asphalt driveways as well as prevent dirt and grit from being tracked onto your floor.
+Rubber backed mats can discolor your floor.
+Use recommend the use of a hard surface (non-studded), non-rubber chair mat to protect your floor from office chairs with casters.
 Light, rolling furniture should be outfitted with broad-surface, non-staining casters that have been engineered for hard surface floors.
 Such casters should be a minimum of 1 in.
-(2.5 cm) wide and at least 2 in.
-(5.1 cm) in diamet - Keep pets' nails trimmed. - □ Remove shoes with cleats, spikes or exceptionally pointy heels before walking on the floor.
+(2.5 cm) - Keep pets' nails trimmed.